Dominik Hangleiter

 Is it possible to verify the outcomes of a quantum computation efficiently using only classical computation?
 After all, we expect that no classical computer can solve all the problems that quantum computers can solve.
 So there is no way for us to just compare the results of two computations.
 This is one of the deep questions in the theory of quantum computing.
 We now know that this is indeed possible using a complicated protocol designed for verifying a quantum computation done by some remote server.
 But is verification possible in simple scenarios, for example, when we only receive samples from the output of a quantum computation?
 We might also be able to exploit some uniquely quantum properties of a quantum computation, for example, that we can look at a quantum state from different angles or—technically speaking—measure it in different bases.
 In which scenarios is verification possible and in which scenarios is it not?
 What are the minimal resources required in a given scenario?

-This question has brought me into the field of quantum computing to begin with and it still fascinates me today.
-Over the course of the past years, I have studied that question specifically in the context of analog quantum simulations and quantum random sampling.
-If you want to read more about it, I recommend the following papers and talk.
+This question has brought me into the field of quantum computing to begin with and it still excites me today.
+Over the course of the past years, I have studied verification in the context of analog quantum simulations and quantum random sampling:

 Characterization